ti55987/lasenet/README.md

 ```

 ## Training LaseNet
-- Generate simulation data by running the notebook `simulation/simulate.ipynb`.
+1. Generate simulation data by running the notebook `simulation/simulate.ipynb`.
 The generated data will be saved to `data` folder.
 We also include sample data in `zip` file for Meta RL and GLM-HMM models.
-- Train the LastNet by running the notebook `training.ipynb`.
+2. Train the LastNet by running the notebook `training.ipynb`.
 The notebook shows how we train and fine-tune LaseNet for differet computational cognitive models.
 The generated model will be saved to `results` folder.

 ## Evaluation

-- Generate results with benchmark methods (likelihood-dependent)
-- Compare the LastNet and bechmark methods by running the notebook `eval.ipynb`
+Compare the LastNet and bechmark methods by running the notebook `eval.ipynb`.
+The notebook includes evaluation sample for 4-P RL and HRL.

 >📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).